Russia's personal bankruptcies double in 1H21 as moratorium runs out

 As the moratorium on personal bankruptcies that was introduced at the peak of the COVID pandemic expired, the number of personal bankruptcies in Russia more than doubled in 1H21, with 88,000 people declared bankrupt in court, according to a report by RBC business portal.

-Part of the reason for the rise in bankruptcy is the end of the moratorium, which was in effect from April 2020 to January 2021 and delayed the fall of many businesses.
+Part of the reason for the rise in bankruptcies is the end of the moratorium, which was in effect from April 2020 to January 2021 and delayed the fall of many businesses.

 As reported by bne IntelliNews, in March 2020 the Russian government placed a moratorium on bankruptcies, forbidding the opening of such cases.